bcgov/aps-infra-platform/documentation/how-to/sdx-connections.md

 After choosing a runtime group, make a note of the name.

-!!! note
+> If there are none returned, reach out to the SDX Operator to find out
-If there are none returned, reach out to the SDX Operator to find out information for onboarding your organization onto SDX.
+> information for onboarding your organization onto SDX.

 You can now call the API to assign your subsystem to the runtime group.